metasfresh/metasfresh-documentation/_webui_collection/EN/link_dunning_type_to_partner.md

 ---
-title: How do I link a Dunning Type to a partner?
+title: How do I link a dunning type to a partner?
 layout: default
 tags:
   - Workflow